National Constitution Center Accessibility Policy

 All National Constitution Center entrances and public spaces are accessible to wheelchair users.
 Elevators are located throughout the building.
 Wheelchairs for use within the Constitution Center are available free of charge on a first-come, first-served basis at the Information Desk.

 On select dates throughout the year, the National Constitution Center offers a more accessible museum experience for individuals of all abilities and their families.
 On Sensory-Friendly Sundays, we provide visitors with sensory processing challenges the opportunity to experience the museum in a secure and comfortable environment by providing emotionally safe spaces for families, modified programming for diverse sensory needs, and specialized staff training.
-Coming soon, the Center is also developing free pre-visit guides as a resource for visitors to access in advance of their trip to the Center.
+Free, pre-visit guides are available for the general museum experience as well as the Freedom Rising Show.
+Questions and requests for more information can be directed to Kristina Marinello, director of visitor experience, at [email protected].

 Sensory-Friendly Sunday dates for 2019 include March 24, June 23, August 25, and December 8.